mb-group/MyGPT_public/installation/windows/README.md

 4. **Docker installation**

 	To run MyGPT with Windows, the entire pipeline will run as a single unit from Docker.
-Check if you have `docker` installed on your system by running following command.
+Check if you have `docker` installed on your system by running following command:

-	After installation, to verify if Docker is running on your system, run the following code:

 	```
 	docker --help